rust-lang/book/src/ch07-02-modules-and-use-to-control-scope-and-privacy.md

 <span class="caption">Listing 7-5: Compiler errors from building the code in
 Listing 7-4</span>

-The error messsages say that module `instrument` is private.
+The error messages say that module `instrument` is private.
 We can see that we have the correct paths for the `instrument` module and the `clarinet` function, but Rust won’t let us use them because they’re private.
 It’s time to learn about the `pub` keyword!